ThomDong/cse15l-lab-reports/LabReport4.md

 ~~~
 ssh cs15lsp23rh@ieng6.ucsd.edu
 ~~~
+The image above shows what has to be displayed after you log into ieng6.
 For you, the two letters rh are different.
 I did not need to type in any passwords as I generated SSH Keys for ieng6.

 ## Step 5: Cloning my fork of the repository from my Github account